SpatialKey/skdm/README.md

 >     <password>MyTempPass99</password></code>

 ## Action
-The “actions” section of the Config XML file defines all the actions that will be done when the Command Line Tool is executed.
+The "actions" section of the Config XML file defines all the actions that will be done when the Command Line Tool is executed.

-The “type” element defines what action will be done.
+The "type" element defines what action will be done.
 The current options are:
 - overwrite – create or overwrite an existing CSV dataset
 - append – create or Append to an existing CSV dataset
 - poly – create or overwite a shapefile